You are using an outdated browser. Some features may not work correctly, and your experience will not be good. Update your browser

 Hear a compelling true story of loss, love and reconciliation

-Are you looking for a speaker?
-If so, I am available to speak about a book I have written Loving the Enemy: building bridges in a time of war which tells the true and compelling story of my grandparents, Englishman Fred Clayton and Rike Büttner-Wobst from Dresden, Germany, who rose above the hatred and enmity of warring nations to build an enduring bridge of love.
+Are you looking for an engaging speaker for your group's upcoming program?
+I am available to present a talk based on my book, Loving the Enemy: building bridges in a time of war.
+It tells the true and deeply moving story of my grandparents—Englishman Fred Clayton and Rike Büttner-Wobst from Dresden, Germany—who rose above the hatred and enmity of warring nations to build an enduring bridge of love.

-My grandfather was a grammar schoolboy from Liverpool, and brilliant Cambridge scholar - a friend and contemporary of Alan Turing - who left the comfort of the halls of Cambridge at the beginning of the Nazi era and made a troubled journey to discover first-hand what life must have been like to live under the despotic regime.
-Arriving in Dresden, he developed a friendship with a German family that would change his life.
+My grandfather was a grammar schoolboy from Liverpool and a brilliant Cambridge scholar (a friend and contemporary of Alan Turing).
+He left the comfort of Cambridge at the beginning of the Nazi era, making a troubled journey to discover first-hand what life was like under the despotic regime.
+Arriving in Dresden, he developed a friendship with a German family that would change his life forever.
+The war intervened, but it could not destroy Fred’s determination to maintain the bridges he had built.
+After surviving deep wartime trauma, he reached out to the family again.
+My grandmother, who had witnessed the catastrophic bombing of Dresden and survived the humiliation of the Soviet occupation, replied.
+The extraordinary correspondence that followed brought them both hope, healing, and a shared future.

 About Andy March